Sign Up For Our Newsletter

 1. Local Recycling Centers

-Many cities and towns have local recycling centers that accept electronic waste.
-These centers may offer scheduled collection events or drop-off services.
-Check with your local waste management authority for information on nearby recycling facilities.
+Many cities have designated e-waste recycling centers.
+Check with your local waste management authority for nearby facilities.

 2. Manufacturer Take-Back Programs

-Some electronics manufacturers offer take-back programs, allowing you to return old devices directly to the manufacturer for recycling.
-These programs often include options for mailing in devices or dropping them off at designated locations.
+Some brands, like Apple and Dell, offer take-back programs that allow you to return old devices directly to the manufacturer for recycling.

 3. Retailer Recycling Programs